sageserpent-open/NTestCaseBuilder/README.markdown

 To take the high road of writing parameterised unit tests requires two lots of effort - the first is to build the parameterised test function itself, the second to supply test cases to repeated calls to that function.

 The first task is essentially specific to the component under test and in my experience, at least on a par with implementing the component itself.
-Consequently, the utility doesn't pretend to automate this part - writing a test is an activity of some sophistication that is for the author of the component's specification to think carefully about and realise manually.
+Consequently, NTestCaseBuilder doesn't pretend to automate this part - writing a test is an activity of some sophistication that is for the author of the component's specification to think carefully about and realise manually.

-The second task is what the test case data combination utility addresses.
+The second task is what NTestCaseBuilder addresses.

 ### Technical Terms ###